ThomasCabaret/ChemicalExploration/README.md

 +-- output/                   # Output directory for GraphViz .dot files
 ```

+ABOUT REDESIGN ONGOING
+Policy summary (architecture): We use a two-phase workflow.
+Phase 1 is an offline generation step that runs inside the RMG-Py Docker image to enumerate species and reactions from a whitelisted set of reaction families; it outputs static CSVs (species and reactions with Arrhenius parameters).
+Phase 2 is the online network search in this repository: it loads those CSVs and runs the MILP-based solver.
+RDKit is not used in the search phase.
+Thermodynamics are computed by the provider at runtime (with temperature, pH, and ionic-strength corrections); when needed it can fall back to the baseline thermo attached to RMG species.
+Kinetics are taken from the RMG-generated Arrhenius parameters; the provider evaluates k(T) and maps it to physical capacity bounds used by the solver.
+This separation keeps generation costs out of the solver loop, while allowing us to refine chemistry (families/filters) and environment models (thermo corrections) independently.

+##
+Offline reaction/species generation with RMG-Py (Docker, Windows).
+Species and reactions are generated inside a Docker image of RMG-Py and written back into the repository.
+One-time setup: install Docker Desktop for Windows (use Linux containers) and pull the image with: docker pull reactionmechanismgenerator/rmg:3.3.0 .
+Per-generation (interactive) run: open PowerShell, then docker run --rm -it -e RMG_INPUT_DIR=/rmgdb/input -v "C:\CodeProjects\ChemicalExploration\external\RMG-database\input:/rmgdb/input" -v "C:\CodeProjects\ChemicalExploration:/work" reactionmechanismgenerator/rmg:3.3.0 .
+At the container prompt, launch the generator: python /work/rmg_generate.py --rmg-input-dir /rmgdb/input --food-csv /work/data/food.csv --out-dir /work/out --families Ketoenol --max-depth 1 .
+The generator will write /work/out/species.csv and /work/out/reactions_kinetics.csv (on Windows: C:\CodeProjects\ChemicalExploration\out\species.csv and C:\CodeProjects\ChemicalExploration\out\reactions_kinetics.csv).
+Replace the family list (e.g., add CO_Disproportionation, H_Abstraction, etc.) and other flags to suit your chemistry; files referenced by the generator must be UTF-8 encoded.
+To exit the container, type exit.

 ## Setup

 This project requires a Conda environment to manage dependencies, particularly RDKit.